What are the seven types of English adjective?

 Type 6: Indefinite Adjectives

-Formed from indefinite pronouns such as ‘anything’ or ‘nothing’ as mentioned earlier in this lesson, indefinite adjectives such as ‘any’, ‘many’ and ‘no’ are another type of special adjective in that they function much like the indefinite articles ‘a’ and ‘an’.
+Formed from indefinite pronouns such as ‘anything’ or ‘nothing’ as mentioned earlier in this chapter, indefinite adjectives such as ‘any’, ‘many’ and ‘no’ are another type of special adjective in that they function much like the indefinite articles ‘a’ and ‘an’.
 Used to introduce or to discuss non-specific things, the following expressions each rely on the use of indefinite adjectives:

 Type 7: Eponymous Adjectives